KevinHern/dance_fire_ai/README.md

 - Succesful Waiting: It rewards the AI by waiting when the spinning ball is not in the threshold
 - Failed Anchoring: It punishes the AI when it decides to not anchor whithin the allowed threshold

+## Training
+The agents will be subjected to 4 different tracks where each one trains 2 inputs.
+Track AI1 and AI2 help with training the Right and Left direction while Track AI3 and AI4 help with training the Up and Down direction.

 ## Evaluation Time
 The agents were given a total amount of mistakes that they can commit.
 Once they have reached the limit, the reach the 'game over' state and can no longer play.